418Coffee/teapot/README.md

 1. Install all [dependencies](#dependencies) using the libarary manager under `Tools`

-Optional: If you wan't to add a mapping for the 418 status code you can edit [\_responseCodeToString](https://github.com/khoih-prog/WiFiWebServer/blob/master/src/WiFiWebServer-impl.h) function defined `\Arduino\libraries\WiFiWebServer\src\WifiWebServer-impl.h`
+Optional: If you wan't to add a mapping for the 418 status code you can edit [\_responseCodeToString](https://github.com/khoih-prog/WiFiWebServer/blob/master/src/WiFiWebServer-impl.h) function defined in `\Arduino\libraries\WiFiWebServer\src\WifiWebServer-impl.h`

 2. Define variables in `env.h`

 Recommended: You can create a DHCP binding in your router to your IoT device so the teapot's IP is static.

-3. Upload to arduino and visit the local IP displayed in the serial monitor in your webbrowser.
+3. Upload to microcontroller and visit the local IP, displayed in the serial monitor, in your webbrowser.

 ## Dependencies